ecolangelo/easystax/README.md

 easystax
 ========

-library to deal with xml parsing using StAX convention plus woodstock XmlInputFactory provider
+library to deal with StAX API for xml parsing the library use Woodstock as default provider for XMLInputFactory and XMLOutputFactory